-Academic Accommodations for Students with Disabilities: If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
-ODS is responsible for coordinating disability-related accommodations and will issue students with documented disabilities Accommodation Authorization Letters, as appropriate.
+Academic Accommodations for Students with Disabilities: If you believe that you need accommodations for a disability, please Disability the Office of Services http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to your needs and the process for accommodations.
+ODS is responsible for coordinating disabilityrelated accommodations and will issue students with documented disabilities Accommodation Authorization Letters, appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.